 The commercial Center of New Town was developed west of the railroad along Gold Avenue and Railroad, between 1st and 4th Street.
 The commercial district harbored banks, hotels, saloons, and professional offices.
 At the same time, residential neighborhoods sprung up around the commercial and industrial developments of New Town.
 Streetcar systems connected the residential neighborhoods to the commercial and industrial districts.
-In 1881 a mule-drawn streetcar operated on a three-mile track between New Town, Old Town, and Barelas.
-In 1903 an electric streetcar system was built replacing the muledrawn system.
+In 1881, a mule-drawn streetcar operated on a three-mile track between New Town, Old Town, and Barelas.
+In 1903, an electric streetcar system was built replacing the muledrawn system.
 This service expanded and one line served New Town, Old Town, Sawmill, and the Railyards.
 The other line served Huning Highland and the University area.

-In 1902 Atchison, Topeka, and the Santa Fe Railway constructed the Alvarado, a hotel operated by the Fred Harvey Company.
-The hotel was part of a complex that included the train depot, the Harvey Curio Museum, and Indian arts shop.
+In 1902, Atchison, Topeka, and the Santa Fe Railway constructed the Alvarado, a hotel operated by the Fred Harvey Company.
+The hotel was part of a complex that included the train depot, the Harvey Curio Museum, and an Indian arts shop.
 It became the city's social and political center.
 For over six decades it served as an unofficial landmark for the City of Albuquerque.
-It too however, fell victim to the shift from rails to rubber wheels.
-With the increase of automobile traffic and the construction of motels along Route 66, train travel became less popular and in effect, so did with it the Alvarado hotel.
+It too, however, fell victim to the shift from rails to rubber wheels.
+With the increase of automobile traffic and the construction of motels along Route 66, train travel became less popular and in effect, with it so did the Alvarado hotel.
 The structure was demolished in 1970.

-- Tie the history of the various modes of transportation that shaped Albuquerque to the trail through signage, art, materials, and visual cues - Highlight the historic neighborhoods, structures, and their historic figures - Bring the community into the storytelling to share their stories and viewpoints - Tell the "whole" story - Develope community ownership albuquerque RAIL TRAIL
+- Tie the history of the various modes of transportation that shaped Albuquerque to the trail through signage, art, materials, and visual cues - Tell the stories of native communities impacted by the railroad - Highlight the historic neighborhoods, structures, and their historic figures - Bring the community into the storytelling to share their stories and viewpoints - Tell the "whole" story - Develop community ownership

 Looking East from Third Street on Central Avenue aka Railroad.
-This picture shows an unknown parade celebrated in New Town, showcasing some of the commercial structure that lined Central Avenue.
+This picture shows an unknown parade celebrated in New Town, showcasing some of the commercial structures that lined Central Avenue.
 This picture also showcases the mule-drawn trolley.
 (Source: Albuquerque Then and Now, Mo Palmer)